 The Context of Your Reality Within Your Primary Locus Of Control

-When we have control over our minds and senses, we make better decisions that are not based on unconscious biases, desires, drives, and so forth and are able to act upon conscious choices that steer our lives in more deliberate (because we make choices based on awareness) ways.
-When we have control over our minds and our senses, we gain the mastery that is necessary to choose and experience higher states of consciousness and higher forms of being.
+When you have control over your mind and senses, you make better decisions that are not based on unconscious biases, desires, drives, fears, and so forth and are able to carry out conscious actions that steer your life in more deliberate ways.
+When you have control over your mind and your senses, you gain the mastery that is necessary to choose as opposed to be dragged/pulled all over the place, and with this level of self-control and focus, you can experience higher states of consciousness and higher forms of being and living.

-This is what Pratyahara, or mastery of our senses (which is commonly considered to be the bridge between the first four externally-focused limbs and the last three internally focused limbs of the Eightfold Path), and Dharana/concentration/the development of a pure, well-cultivated mind, have to offer.
+This is what Pratyahara, sense-withdrawal, or mastery of your senses (which is commonly considered to be the bridge between the first four externally-focused limbs and the last three internally focused limbs of the Eight-Limbed Path), and Dharana, focus, concentration/the development of a pure, well-cultivated mind, have to offer.

-When this (mind mastery and concentration) occurs, we develop a dispassion for the world and are not as concerned with the trappings of society or as interested in the dramas of human relations and so forth.
-We become more fully focused on our Path toward the most important and beautiful connection and expression that we can experience in our lifetime, and everything else becomes a dull and colorless, pale, projection that only has our neutral interest for the purposes of observation and learning.
+When this (mind mastery and concentration) occurs, you develop a form of “dispassion” for the world and are not as concerned with the trappings of society or as interested in the dramas of human relations and so forth.
+You become more fully focused on your Path toward the most important and beautiful connection and expression that you can experience in your lifetime, and everything else becomes a dull and colorless, pale, projection that only has your neutral interest for the purposes of observation and learning.

-If you have ever lost your appetite for food for an extended period of time, for a clearer illustration, you will know that while you still have the drive to eat in order to stay alive, and can still taste and smell delicious things and discern that they are so, you no longer have the compelling pull of desire that causes many to impulsively act in a way that makes them driven by external factors as opposed to being inspired toward a conscious internal choice.
+If you have ever lost your appetite for food for an extended period of time, for a clearer illustration, you will know that while you still have the drive to eat in order to stay alive, and can still taste and smell delicious things and discern that they are so, you no longer have the compelling pull of desire that causes many to impulsively act in a way that makes them feel driven by external factors as opposed to being inspired toward a conscious internal choice.
 When you lose your appetite, you don’t go for a 1:00AM drive to any fast-food restaurant in the middle of a snow storm to spend overpriced amounts of money on something that is not nutritious or healthy at the whim of a thought, you are not pulled by any waft of smell or sight that crosses your path, but instead simply take note of what is required to move you forward with optimal functioning in the form of nutritious and required foods each day as opposed to being driven (like Pavlov’s dogs) by a conditioned impulse.

 When you lose your appetite for maya (or illusion), a similar thing occurs.
 You lose your desire to perform your “worldly, performing, circus-self” (which is what I often call it, and sometimes even hear the circus music in my head to accompany this description) and you gain control of your physical self as opposed to being controlled by the different collective fads, news stories, and fleeting neuroses of your family, community, culture, society, and the world.